Cigarette holder: Purpose

+Cigarette holders also served to enhance the experience of smoking.
+The length of the holder cooled and mellowed the inhaled smoke, helped keep tobacco flakes out of the smoker's mouth, and reduced staining of the teeth.
+The non-porous materials of holders were also more convenient, as these did not stick to a smoker's lips as cigarette paper often could.
+Some holders also contained a filter for taste and, later, health reasons.

 Appearance

 Materials

-Cigarette holders range from the simplest, single-material constructs to incredibly ornate objects with complex inlays of metal and gemstones.
+Cigarette holders range from the simplest, single-material constructs to highly ornate objects with complex inlays of metal and gemstones.
 Rarer examples of these can be found in enamel, horn, tortoiseshell, or more precious materials such as amber and ivory.

 A similar holder made of wood, meerschaum or bakelite and with an amber mouthpiece was used for cigars and was a popular accessory for men from the Edwardian period until the 1920s.

 Size

 As with evening gloves, ladies' cigarette holders are measured by four traditional formal standard lengths: